-Top 5 2nd Quarter Trades of Tr - GuruFocus.com
+Top 5 2nd Quarter Trades of TR - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Trinity Financial Advisors LLC’s top five trades of the quarter.
+According to GuruFocus data, these were TRUST CO OF OKLAHOMA’s top five trades of the quarter.

+TRUST CO OF OKLAHOMA reduced their investment in NAS:MSFT by 4,625 shares.
+The trade had a 0.55% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $271.99.

-The guru sold out of their 140,527-share investment in ARCA:VTI.
-Previously, the stock had a 20.02% weight in the equity portfolio.
-Shares traded for an average price of $205.06 during the quarter.
+TRUST CO OF OKLAHOMA reduced their investment in ARCA:VGT by 1,798 shares.
+The trade had a 0.29% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $360.63.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 18.99 and a price-book ratio of 3.49.
+In terms of valuation, Vanguard Information Technology ETF has a price-earnings ratio of 25.14 and a price-book ratio of 7.64.

-During the quarter, Trinity Financial Advisors LLC bought 140,509 shares of ARCA:VTV for a total holding of 144,309.
-The trade had a 13.65% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $140.35.
+TRUST CO OF OKLAHOMA reduced their investment in NAS:GOOGL by 179 shares.
+The trade had a 0.19% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $118.07.

-During the quarter, Trinity Financial Advisors LLC bought 18,046 shares of ARCA:SPY for a total holding of 87,845.
-The trade had a 5.01% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $408.8.
+TRUST CO OF OKLAHOMA reduced their investment in NAS:AMD by 4,438 shares.
+The trade had a 0.18% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $93.86.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.